carld/carld.github.io/_posts/2017-06-20-lisp-in-less-than-200-lines-of-c.md

 Above contains a curiosity that can be found in many language implementations.
 Remember from the `List` structure that the `data` pointer can be either a `char *` a symbol, or `List *` another List.
 The way we are indicating the type of pointer is by setting the lowest bit on the pointer on.
 For example, given a pointer to the address `0x100200230`, if it's a pair we'll modify that pointer with a bitwise or with 1 so the address becomes `0x100200231`.
 The questionable thing about modifying a pointer in this way is how can we tell a pointer tagged with 1, from a regular untagged address.
 Well, partly as a performance optimization, many computers and their Operating Systems, allocate memory on set boundaries.
-It's referred to as memory alignment, and if for example the alignment is to an 8-bit boundary, it means that when memory is allocated it's address will be a multiple of 8.
-For example the next 8 bit boundary for the address `0x100200230` is `0x100200238`.
-Memory could be aligned to 16-bits, 32-bits as well.
+It's referred to as memory alignment, and if for example the alignment is to an 8-byte (64 bit) boundary, it means that when memory is allocated it's address will be a multiple of 8.
+For example the next 8 byte boundary for the address `0x100200230` is `0x100200238`.
+Memory could be aligned to 16-bits (2 bytes), 32-bits (4 bytes) as well.
 Typically it will be aligned on machine word, which means 32-bits if you have a 32-bit CPU and bus.
+[Thanks to mtnygard for pointing out that I'd mixed bits and bytes previously].
 A more thorough discussion is on wikipedia [https://en.wikipedia.org/wiki/Data_structure_alignment](https://en.wikipedia.org/wiki/Data_structure_alignment).
 Effectively for us it means that whenever we call `calloc` we'll always get back an address where the lowest bit is off (0), so we can set it on if we want.
 The macro `is_pair` returns non-zero if the address is a pair (which means we'll need to unset the lowest bit to get the address).
 It uses a bitwise and with 1 to determine this.
 The `untag` macro switches the lowest bit off, with a bitwise and of the ones complement of 1.
 The `tag` macro switches the lowest bit on with a bitwise or of 1.
 ```c